perfsonar/docs/pscheduler_ref_archivers.rst

 ``ttl`` - The absolute amount of time after which the result should be discarded if not successfully archived, specified as an `ISO8601 duration <https://en.wikipedia.org/wiki/ISO_8601#Durations>`_.
 This value is optional and will be treated as infinite if not provided.

+``uri-host`` (Requeres schema 2) - Host name and optional port to be used in URIs for the task and run provided to the archiver.
+This value is optional and will default to the system's best estimate of its own fully-qualified domain name.

 For example (commentary is not part of the specification)::

     {